 The firefighter who led the initial response to the Grenfell Tower fire has told an inquiry he received no training on evacuating tall buildings with a stay-put policy.

-Michael Dowden, the watch manager with North Kensington red watch, was the first incident commander on the scene when the inferno began on June 14 2017.
+Michael Dowden, the watch manager with North Kensington red watch, was the first incident commander on the scene when the fire began in June last year.

 It is feared that the London Fire Brigade's failure to abandon stay-put advice to residents for nearly two hours could have contributed to the death toll.